jacobcamilleri/Analyzing-the-UX-of-Google-Flights---A-Text-Mining-Approach/README.md

 **3. Sentiment Analysis**

 To further identify the main pain points of this study, sentiment analysis was conducted to zone in on the statements with negative sentiment scores.
-Consistent with the topic modelling results, outbound and inbound flight presentation was the most frustrating experience when completing flight bookings.
-Furthermore, users struggled when parsing through unnecessary flight information and found fare options and fees to be insufficient and inconsistent across airlines.
+Consistent with the topic modelling results, outbound and inbound flight presentation as a 2-page format was the most frustrating experience when completing flight bookings.
+Furthermore, date picker requires user confirmation in order to saved selected dates, which was confusing for PPT03.
+In one instance, the participant selected her preferred dates and the calendar abruptly reverted to its original format when she clicked outside the box.